-Minds Matter utilizes a 2:1 mentor-mentee model: mentors work with their student alongside one other adult mentor to form a triad.
+Minds Matter utilizes a 2:1 mentor-mentee model.
+A mentor works with their student alongside another adult mentor to form a triad.
 Every week, triads work through the Minds Matter curriculum, which guides students through exercises to develop the hard and soft skills they need to succeed in college.

-- All volunteers act as representatives of Minds Matter in and out of session, and are asked to uphold the organization’s values and core beliefs.
+- All volunteers act as representatives of Minds Matter in and out of session and are asked to uphold the organization’s values and core beliefs.

 - Mentors must have a 4-year college degree.

 - Mentors must pass a criminal background check and undergo child protection training.